-The WELL Health-Safety Rating features a subset of features available in the WELL Building Standard v2 Pilot and it can be used as a stepping stone toward achieving WELL Certification.
-The WELL Health-Safety Rating requires a minimum of 15 of its 21features to be met to be awarded the WELL Health-Safety seal.
+The WELL Health-Safety Rating includes a subset of features available in the WELL Building Standard v2 Pilot and it can be used as a stepping stone toward achieving WELL Certification.
+The WELL Health-Safety Rating requires a minimum of 15 of its 21 features to be met to be awarded the WELL Health-Safety seal.

 The WELL Health-Safety Rating core areas include:

 The WELL Health-Safety Rating is meant to complement, rather than replace health-based, governmental guidance and requirements.
 As with the WELL Building Standard, the rating is intended to grow and adapt over time to accommodate diverse space types and geographies and respond to ever-evolving issues within facilities operations and management, and health and safety.
 The rating system includes operational strategies to mitigate mold and air & water quality contaminants.
 It also includes strategies focusing on mental health during a crisis, sick leave policies, and community immunity.

 What are the next steps for the WELL Building Standard?